 The short version

 Some links on this site are affiliate links.
 If you click one and make a purchase, we may earn a small commission — at no extra cost to you.
-Commissions help keep this site ad-free and let us spend more time on independent testing.
+Commissions help keep this site ad-free and let us spend more time on independent research.

 What an affiliate link is (and isn't)